GitLab High Availability With DRBD & Pacemaker

 Conclusion

-Building a highly available GitLab cluster with DRBD and Pacemaker is a simple and effective solution to ensure your GitLab environment is always up and running.
+Building an HA GitLab cluster with DRBD and Pacemaker is a simple and effective solution for keeping your team productive through node failures and other disruptions.

-If you have any questions or need some help with the installation steps above, come stop by the LINBIT forums and join the community, or feel free to reach out to us.
+If you have questions or need help with the installation steps in this article, visit the LINBIT Community Forum and join the community, or reach out to us directly.

 Additional information and resources